 3.1 (b) FS-ISAC has established business relationships with external service providers to deliver the FS-ISAC products and services to the member participants.
 For each product or service, FS-ISAC and the service provider have a formal Service Level Agreement.
 Members may contact firstname.lastname@example.org for details.

 2. Threat and Incident Sharing

 g.
-STIX/TAXII Feed.
-Members who want machine-to-machine automation of IOCs or vulnerabilities should subscribe to the FS-ISAC STIX/TAXII feed.
-Member Tier determines if a feed is included or available for an extra fee.
-Email firstname.lastname@example.org to subscribe.
-This feed includes the IOCs reported by our members as well as vulnerabilities from a trusted third party.
+Automated Feed.
+Members, excluding Vendors who want machine-to-machine automation of IOCs or vulnerabilities should subscribe to an Automated Feed account.
+Member Tier determines if the automated feed is included in dues or available for an extra fee.
+Email email@example.com to subscribe.
+This feed includes the IOCs reported by our members as well as vulnerabilities from a trusted third party;

 h.
 Urgent Notifications may on some occasions be sent to members during major incident or crisis situations.
 Contact details provided in their IntelX profiles will be used in these rare cases.

 4. PUBLIC-PRIVATE PARTNERSHIPS (PPS)